-There would appear to be a connection between John Bevan, John Withers Bevan and James Withers.
+Note – there would appear to be a connection between John Bevan, John Withers Bevan and James Withers.
 It is possible that James Withers was a brother of John Bevan’s wife Hester but we have not found any evidence to confirm or disprove this.
 Click here to read about the Withers family

-The Cullimores – the Rate Books of 1876 to 1899 show that the house and the two houses next to it (numbers 11 and 13 ) were owned by Hester Cullimore.
+The Rate Books of 1876 to 1899 show that the house and the two houses next to it (numbers 11 and 13 ) were owned by Hester Cullimore.
 We assume that she was left the property by Luke Withers following his death in 1st April 1868 when she was also left the Crispin.
 Click here to read more

 By 1905 the Rate Books show this house and the two next to it were owned by Luke Cullimore.
 Luke was Hester Cullimore’s younger son.
 Luke Cullimore died on 28th April 1917 aged 71.
 In his last will dated written in 1901 he had given his property in trust for the benefit and use of his wife, Amy Lucy Cullimore and after her death it should be sold by his trustees.
 Mrs Amy Lucy Cullimore died 21st December 1925.
 The Trustees were Arthur Daniel Cullimore of 179 Westbourne Grove Bayswater London butcher and Wallace James Cullimore of Exton House, Second Avenue, Hove, Sussex, retired officer of the Merchant Service.
 Click here to read about Luke Cullimore

-William Young Sainsbury – in the censuses of 1871 and 1881 the house was occupied by William Young Sainsbury, a relieving officer and his family.
+In the censuses of 1871 and 1881 the house was occupied by William Young Sainsbury, a relieving officer and his family.
 Click here to read more

-Frank and Alice Tucker – the Rate Book of 1885 says that Frank Tucker was the tenant of the house and he and his family occupied it in the 1891 census and they were to remain there until their deaths, Frank in 1937 and Alice in 1951.
+The Rate Book of 1885 says that Frank Tucker was the tenant of the house and he and his family occupied it in the 1891 census and they were to remain there until their deaths, Frank in 1937 and Alice in 1951.
 We know from the deeds of number 11 that that property was sold in March 1926 to Frank Tucker, a Thornbury builder.
 We suspect that Frank also acquired number 15 at the same time.
 Click here to read more

 After 22nd August 1978, the house was divided into two separate maisonettes and let by Miss Higgins to various tenants.
 The conversion caused some problems as the owner of the neighbouring property (number 17) complained that the building work caused damp on his side of a party wall and a lengthy correspondence ensued.
 Tenants of 15A St John Street included Eric Newham (1980) and Margaret Harwood (1998).